 Allison is an avid outdoor adventurer who has completed close to 40 different hikes in the San Diego area.

-1. Reusable produce bags
+1. Reusable Produce Bags

 This one's easy.
 I simply keep my little mesh produce bags inside my shopping totes, and put them through the wash when they get mucky.
-Now I'm not using ten plastic bags every time I raid the produce section.
+Now I'm not using 10 plastic bags every time I raid the produce section.

-2. DIY sparkling water
+2. DIY Sparkling Water

 I love sparkling water.
 I've considered it a vice since it costs quite a bit of money and produces countless plastic bottles or aluminum cans.
 I finally decided to do something about this by purchasing a Soda Stream.
 Remember that craze?
 The excitement is real, guys.
 Now I fill a reusable bottle with tap water, blast it a few times with CO2, and throw in a curl of fresh lemon peel.
-It's DELICIOUS.
+It's delicous.
 Does it only taste better because I made it and I'm proud of it?
 You be the judge.

 By the way, I bought the Soda Stream from a nice mom a few neighborhoods over.
 I paid fraction of what it would cost brand new, and her machine didn't end up in a landfill.
 Before you buy kitchen items, see if you can get them used!
 This is the sort of thing people buy, use a few times, and decide it's not for them.

-3. Reusable takeout boxes
+3. Reusable Takeout Boxes

 This change has been perhaps the most awkward (or flat out embarrassing, if you ask my husband).
 Whenever my family is going out to eat, I throw a couple lunch containers into my bag.
 And I remind myself, as I'm arranging leftover sushi into my little reusable box, that I will not be stuffing dirty styrofoam into my garbage can later.
 So I hold my chin up high and feel proud of myself, as I should.

-4. Nixing disposable razors
+4. Nixing Disposable Razors

 I bought your grandpa's safety razor.
 Now, instead of spending vast sums on pink plastic disposables that end up in a landfill, my only waste are tiny metal razor blades.